rhapsodyv/snap-latch-2020-m3-stronger/README.md

 - [x] Corner for 1mm foam tape
 - [x] Snap Latch for 3mm foam tape
 - [x] Snap Latch for 1mm foam tape
+- [x] Smaller Snap Latch for 3mm foam tape
+- [x] Smaller Snap Latch for 1mm foam tape
+- [x] Exhaust Cover with no screws, to use with snap latch
 - [ ] Door hinges